kailash-manasarovar/statement/docs/timeline/2025/february.md

 Dear British Embassy in MADRID SPAIN
 My name is Katharine Margaret Murphy with passport number 533646044.
 I live at Carrer Furs 15, B1, Esc2, Piso3, Apt 17 Denia Alicante 03700.
-I am writing by hand because I have been hacked by criminal gangs in the Denia region, that include British citizens going under the name Hazel & Sandra Smith, probably since 2006, but in the last 3 years while living peacefully at my home (rented) in Denia, and paying substantial taxes, this hacking has become extraordinarily exaggerated and was coupled with the fact that my neighbours were able to add substances to the water I drank in tea/coffee and washed myself in.
+I am writing by hand because I have been hacked by criminal gangs in the Denia region, that include British citizens going under the name Hazel & Sandra Smith, probably since 2006, but in the last 3 years while living peacefully at my home (rented) in Denia, and paying substantial taxes, this hacking has become extraordinarily exaggerated and was coupled with the fact that my neighbours were/are able to add substances to the water I drank in tea/coffee and washed myself in.
 These substances, whatever they were, made me extraordinarly sexually aroused at times, at other times terified & anxiouss, and oftentimes unwell with kidney and eye

 ##### Page 1 backside

 problems, regular vomiting, zero alcohol tolerance, etc.
-I was targeted since 2006 because I had a compensation payment which H * S must have known about, and also I was the victim of a child rape gang when I was 16 in London which they also knew about "somehow"!
+I was targeted since 2006 because I had a compensation payment which H * S must have known about, and also I was the victim of a child rape gang when I was 16 in London which they also know about "somehow"!
 Nevertheless, I somehow managed to avoid whatever they had intended for me on two different occasions, 2007 meeting with Hazel where I believe she tried to murder me because it was clear I couldn't be blackmailed worth whatever rape gang porn she had of me, then again between 2014-2016 at the conservatory of Denia (where I was lured into studying) and love bombed/honey trapped by a piano teacher there connected to HS/SS, Domingo Lopez Cane, who appears to be a member of a bonafide crime family in Denia or closely connected, a man who behaves inappropriately with minors in his care and may well be drugging as part of grooming etc, in class at the conservatory (this happened to me!)
 Then in the last 3 years since my return to Denia 2/22 to now where I have been living in a drugged environment and been the target